r-hub/blog/content/post/2020-02-04-code-generation/index.Rmd

 The `@evalRd` tags ensures aliases for all icons from `fa_iconList` get an `alias{}` line in the ["fa-alias" man page](https://github.com/ropenscilabs/icon/blob/master/man/fa-alias.Rd).
 The `@exportPattern` tag ensures a line [exporting all functions whose starts with `fa_` is added to NAMESPACE](https://github.com/ropenscilabs/icon/blob/a5bc1cc928b15a5296b06f66faa9e08264ad4064/NAMESPACE#L16).
 This part happens before building the package, every time the documentation is updated by the package maintainer.
-When are the `fa_` functions created?
-Well, at build time by the for loop.
+The `fa_` functions are created at build time by the for loop.
 The function factory `fa_constructor` is then removed.

 The code generation allows an easy update to new Font Awesome versions.